antonio-marasescu/the-stc-repository/cloud/aws/aws-pricing-and-billing.md

   - Infrastucture Event Management, Well-Architected & Operations Reviews
   - Response times based on case severity (...same as Business Support, Business critical system down < 30 minutes)
 - **Enterprise Support**
-  - intended to be used if you have mission crtical workloads
+  - intended to be used if you have mission critical workloads
   - All of Businsess Support Plan
   - Access to a designated Technical Account Manager (TAM)
   - ...same things as on Enterprise On-Ramp